Earls Colne: Education

 In 1520 the Reverend Christopher Swallow gave lands to the Earl of Oxford for the founding of a school for the instruction of thirty children.
-Earls Colne Grammar School originally occupied a site in Lower Holt Street but moved to premises in York Road which were opened on 12 September 1893.
+Earls Colne Grammar School originally occupied a site in Lower Holt Street, but moved to premises in York Road which were opened on 12 September 1893.
 The School was closed in 1975 when it was amalgamated into The Ramsey School (now The Ramsey Academy) in Halstead as part of the re-organisation of schooling along comprehensive lines.

 Religion

-A monastery, Colne Priory, was founded in the parish by Aubrey de Vere I in about 1103-4 and was dedicated to St. Mary and St. John the Evangelist for monks of the Benedictine order from Abingdon Abbey, Berkshire.
-The monastery was surrendered to Henry VIII of England by Robert Abel, the prior, on 3 July 1534.
+A monastery, Colne Priory, was founded in the parish by Aubrey de Vere I in about 1103-4 and was dedicated to St Mary and St John the Evangelist for monks of the Benedictine order from Abingdon Abbey, Berkshire.
+The monastery was surrendered to Henry VIII by Robert Abel, the prior, on 3 July 1534.

 The parish church is dedicated to Saint Andrew.
 The date of the original church is not known but is probably earlier than 1100.
-The current church was built between 1313 and 1360, the present tower was started in 1460 and completed in 1534.
+The current church was built between 1313 and 1360; the present tower was started in 1460 and completed in 1534.

-A notable vicar of the parish was Ralph Josselin who was instituted in 1641 and held the post until his death in 1683.
+A notable vicar of the parish was Ralph Josselin, who was instituted in 1641 and held the post until his death in 1683.
 Josselin was a diarist and his published diary has been said to rival, with a rural perspective, that of Samuel Pepys from a similar period.